Comm. Sciences and Disorders (CSD)

 Continuation of CSD 2301: conversation, composition, grammar review, cultural readings, and ASL literature.

-Linguistic theory and language development in normal children.
+Linguistic theory and language development in children who are typically developing.

 Introduction to the phonological rules and processes of American English and an examination of descriptive, physiological, and acoustic phonetics.